codebytes/marp-slides-template/README.md

 - Marp integration
 - A GitHub Pages / Actions workflow for build and publish
 - A DevContainer/CodeSpace configuration with Marp and Markdown preview extensions
-- Chrome installation for PowerPoint slide creation on Linux
+- Chrome installation for PDF and PowerPoint slide creation on Linux

 ## Customization